Store Specific

 To get this fixed up, please submit an Instagram Resubmission Request here:

-Your releases should only contain audio that you created yourself.
-Otherwise, they are not eligible to be sent to Facebook or Instagram, or they may be removed.
+When sending music to Facebook/Instagram through DistroKid, your releases should only contain audio that you created yourself.
+Otherwise, they are not eligible to be sent to Facebook or Instagram and they may be removed.

 Your release's audio must be sufficiently distinct in order to be considered eligible for Facebook and Instagram.
 Audio that is unlikely to be sufficiently distinct include, but are not limited to: